Student Life & Community

 - The Brooklyn Free Clinic (BFC), a student-run health care clinic that works with others to improve access to medical treatment.

-- The Downstate Street Medicine Outreach Association (DSMOA), a student-led group that serves the homeless population near Downstate.
+- The Street Medicine Outreach Association at Downstate, a student-led group that serves the homeless population near Downstate.

 - Project TEACH @ SUNY Downstate, which gives pediatric patients a chance to do fun science experiments with Downstate students.